rtfms/360-view/readme.txt

 * ability to rotate the 360-degree photo (level horizon, change the starting point etc)
 * ability to define the viewport width and height
 * ability to save a screenshot from the 360-degree photo
+* ability to play/pause the videos (and no annoying autoplay, respect the visitors of your blog!)

 # SHORTCODE EXAMPLE
 basic example: